zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 This tutorial uses CMD, but you can use Powershell if you want, you just need to adjust the commands quite a bit as loops arent similar and some tools are not the same as in CMD.
 Also, to use env vars in Powershell you need to append `$env:` ex., `%pbe%` is `$env:pbe` in Powershell.

 ## 1. Extract your mod and it's WAD file
 Extract your mod's Fantome or Zip file to a folder using 7-Zip or Winrar.
 To add 7-Zip options to your context menu follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
-Additionally, for easier access to mod files in the future, set Fantome files to open by default with 7-Zip or Winrar.
+Additionally, for easier access to your mod's files in the future, set Fantome files to open by default with 7-Zip or Winrar.

 ![extract_&_open.png](/user-pictures/moga/extract_&_open.png =x250)